 The lob, or the “long bob” is a really versatile hairstyle.
 You can grow it out or trim it to the same length without worrying about any awkward in-between stages, unlike a normal bob.

-You don’t necessary have to have long hair for highlights, short looks great, too – add some dimension to your lob by adding a classic ombre.
+You don’t necessary have to have long hair to do highlights, short looks great, too.
+Try adding some dimension to your lob by introducing a classic ombre.

 Ash Blonde Ombre